 Additionally, you will choose from three specializations and complete coursework specific to your area of focus.

-In this degree program, you’ll experience a world-class education through relevant, interpersonal and technology-rich learning experiences, preparing you to meet client needs in a variety of ways.
+In this degree program, you’ll experience an excellent education through relevant, interpersonal, and technology-rich learning experiences, preparing you to meet client needs in a variety of ways.

 You're a Helper